stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

+Finally the type mapping logic for structure fields in the code generator is modified to represent constants by the actual enumeration class.
+Note that enumerations that are bit-fields remain as integer values (identified by Vulkan enumerations that are suffixed by `Bits`).

 ## Default Values

-The final complication when mapping from a native enumeration value is that a default or unspecified value (i.e. zero) may not be a valid enumeration constant.
+The final complication when mapping from a native enumeration value is that a default (i.e. integer zero) value may not be a valid enumeration constant.

-We introduce a _zero_ value to the reverse mapping which is initialised in the constructor:
+A _zero_ value is introduced to the reverse mapping which is initialised in the constructor:

 ```java
 final class ReverseMapping<E extends IntegerEnumeration> {